AlexSkillman10/XBOXtoKeyMouse/README.md

 # Installation and Usage

-This program runs using two python packages, pynput and inputs.
-You can enter the following commands with bash or the terminal
+This program runs using three python packages, pynput, inputs, and pydirectinput You can enter the following commands with bash or the terminal

 >pip install inputs

 >pip install pynput

+>pip install pydirectinput

 After these have installed, run main.py with python 2.9 or newer.
 If your controller is connected, try moving a stick or pressing a button.